 Biographers have attempted to dismiss these statements as those of a young, less intellectually evolved man than he who criticized US discrimination against African Americans in front of the UN.
 Others cite Guevara's willingness to fight in the Congo, along side African rebels.
 Those making the Congo argument might wish to reflect on these quotes from Che's recently published Congolese diary (The African Dream), about his Congolese comrades : "... the poorest example of a fighter that I have ever come across to now."

 And: "Given the prevailing lack of discipline, it would have been impossible to use Congolese machine-gunners to defend the base from air attack: they did not know how to handle their weapons and did not want to learn."

 In general, Guevara paints a very bleak portrait of his time in Congo and the people he was surrounded by.
 Though these comments should be construed as much as commentary on the content of character, not the race, of those with whom he worked, the fact remains that he had almost nothing but negative things to say about Africans.

 Guevara's comrades in arms, and others who knew him, contest the image of him as an outright racist.
-Freddy Ilanga, a Congolese interpreter who worked with Che in Africa, said in an interview with BBC that Guevara "showed the same respect to black people as he did to whites.”
-However, this doesn't mean Che's attacks on the treatment of African Americans and blacks in apartheid South Africa weren't political and calculated, or at the very least hypocritical, especially when considering how revolutionary Cuba treated homosexuals.
+Freddy Ilanga, a Congolese interpreter who worked with Che in Africa, said in an interview with BBC that Guevara "showed the same respect to Black people as he did to whites.”
+However, this doesn't mean Che's attacks on the treatment of African Americans and Blacks in apartheid South Africa weren't political and calculated, or at the very least hypocritical, especially when considering how revolutionary Cuba treated people who were gay.